 If abortion is murder, should aborting women be tried as murderers?

-Should abortion be outlawed in the future, the question of appropriate, criminal punishment becomes a fairly difficult one.
-Though a satisfactory answer can be hard to come by, the existence of this moral dilemma in no way lessens the case against abortion itself.
+Should abortion be outlawed in the future, the question of appropriate criminal punishment becomes a fairly difficult one.
+Though a satisfactory answer can be hard to come by, there are both philosophic and pragmatic reasons for granting the aborting mother immunity.

 A moral examination of the "life of the mother" exception.